All Episodes

 Get this.

-This is this is from um uh Australia, the Herald Sun.
+This is from Australia, The Herald Sun.

 Al Gore flies into warm global warming to warn about global warming, and he's done it again.